klaborda/shakespeare-klaborda/README.md

-# Getting Started with Create React App
+# Shakespear - KLABORDA

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project utilizes a Shakespeare Reviews API to render the information to the UI

 ## Available Scripts